kagitmiadam/Valheim-DoOrDie-Mods/DoDSE/README.md

 **Loot**

 Random Legendaries showing up instead of Set Items.
 Under investigation.
+Free loot at 0,0,0.
+Under investigation.
+(DoD Kit drops disabled as a result)

 **Questing**

 Random Quests can be odd.
-Issue with custom mobs not regestring for kill quests.
+Issue with custom mobs not registering for kill quests.
 Been looked at.

+**Epic Loot**

+Mildly effects performance.
+(10-15 fps loss)

+**RRR Mods**

+Greatly effects performance.
+(25-45fps loss, these mods are been phased out gradually)

 ## Incompatible Mods